http://www.spri.cam.ac.uk/

 The Course Description is "PhD in Polar Studies"; entering the word 'Polar' in the Course Directory Search should bring this up.

-Please remember that, although you may see later dates by which you can apply to enter the course, the deadline for funding by the NERC doctoral training partnership for 2024 entry is January 4th at noon.
+Please remember that, although you may see later dates by which you can apply to enter the course, the deadline for funding by the NERC Doctoral Landscape Award (and for consideration for research areas listed by the DLA) for 2025 entry is early January (exact date TBC) at noon.

 Click here to start the application process.